jdh8/wbridge5.book/we-open/notrump/transfer/README.md

 There is no super acceptance for diamonds due to lack of bidding space.

 ### 2NT opener's rebids ###
-Playing at 3-level with no 8-card fit is unacceptable.
-In addition, opener may have a singleton with 4-4-4-1 pattern.
-As a result, a 2NT opener tries to reject a transfer with < 3 cards.
+Opener may have a singleton with 4-4-4-1 pattern.
+As a result, a 2NT opener tries to reject a transfer with a singleton.

+The Wbridge5 AI also tries to reject a transfer with a doubleton, but this mixes signletons and doubletons together.
+Responder already rebids notrump to show exactly 5 cards, so there is no need to reject a transfer with a doubleton.
+Rejection only with singleton helps responder make decisions.

 #### 2NT-3♦ ####
+Transfer to hearts is always accepted to protect the auction 2NT-3♦;
+3♥-3♠, which shows weak 5-5 majors.

 <dl>
   <dt>3♥</dt>
   <dd>Acceptance.</dd>